 We would love to say that there is no space left for anyone to visit or stay in our part of the city – but we would be lying.

 While housing is at a premium, space is not.
-If you are at university and need to store your possessions out of digs over the summer holidays or you’ve gone against our advice and insist on sharing our incredible part of London, we’ve got plenty of storage space.
-So, you can keep your worldy goods in a safe place until you find your own perfect hideaway.
+If you are at university and need to store your possessions out of digs over the summer holidays or you’ve gone against our advice and insist on sharing our incredible part of London, we’ve got plenty of student storage space.
+So, you can keep your worldly goods in a safe place until you find your own perfect hideaway.
 Or if you have a hobby that you can’t fit within the confines of your own bricks and mortar, there is plenty of room in our storage facility.
 It’s your extra cupboard or garden shed, just a short step away from your home.
 After all, adaptability and innovation is what makes Shoreditch the place for you.

 Is Shoreditch safe?

 Shoreditch used to have a bad reputation around 20 years ago but as more money has been invested into the area, Shoreditch has become safer.
 Shoreditch is just as safe as central London and the West End.
 Crime does happen all over London so be careful and vigilant.
 The biggest risk you are likely to find when out in Shoreditch is pickpockets.
 To protect yourself from pickpockets be sure to keep your belongings out of sight and if possible keep your cards and money in different pockets, that way if you are pickpocketed you won’t lose everything.

 It’s just too busy to move.
 Or is it?
 With Old Street and Liverpool Street tube stations on our doorsteps, along with enough bus routes to take you across the whole of the capital, transport isn’t a problem and you can get in, and out, of Shoreditch with ease.